Last Updated on December 19, 2021 by Avi Steen

 I’ve also used them in public with my nursing cover while breastfeeding.
-I don’t recommend this if you have an active baby because they can knock the Haka off but for those first newborn stages it’s an excellent pump to use!
+I don’t recommend this if you have an active baby because they can knock the Haka off but for those first newborn stages, it’s an excellent pump to use!

 Who is it for?

-The haakaa pump is for every nursing, breastfeeding, new and postpartum mama who wants to save or increase her breast milk supply!
+The haakaa pump is for every nursing, breastfeeding, a new and postpartum mama who wants to save or increase her breast milk supply!

-Unlike regular electric or manual pumps the haakaa works by suction and is completely hands free!
+Unlike regular electric or manual pumps the haakaa works by suction and is completely hands-free!
 Which makes me love it even more so than my electric pump!

 How Does the Haakaa Pump Work?

-Like previously stated, the haakaa pump is a silicone breast pump that isn’t actually a pump.
+As previously stated, the haakaa pump is a silicone breast pump that isn’t actually a pump.
 It catches the let-down of the attached breast to save milk.

-There are a couple ways to attach the Haakaa pump and as demonstrated in the video above.
-You can either fold the flange back in suction to the breast or you can attach in suction without folding.
+There are a couple of ways to attach the Haakaa pump and as demonstrated in the video above.
+You can either fold the flange back in suction to the breast or you can attach it in suction without folding.